Sanjaykrishnaob/Potato-Crop-AI/README.md

 - Marketplace integration for optimal selling times

 ##
-Developed for VIT Datasprint Hackathon 2025
+Developed for VIT Datasprint Hackathon 2025 by Project Pals Role - Team Lead

 ## 📄 License
 MIT License - See LICENSE file for details